is now available! Read about the new features and fixes from September.

 See Git output

 VS Code makes it easy to see what Git commands are actually running.
-This is helpful when learning Git or debugging a difficult source control issue.
+This can be helpful when you're still learning Git or when you're debugging a difficult source control issue.

 Gutter indicators